 - SAVE – click to save the project.
 Don’t forget to click this when you edit the project.

-- EPORT – click to select the file type you need for exporting the project to another platform or package it as Appery.io plug-in:
+- EXPORT – click to select the file type you need for exporting the project to another platform or package it as a private plug-in or enable auto update:

 Check Public if you want to share the app link with other people, and copy the link.
 You can also scan the QR-code.